Search Ocorian

 ANTI BRIBERY & CORRUPTION POLICY STATEMENT

-Pursuant to the relevant law, regulations, codes of practice and/or regulatory guidance regarding anti-bribery and anti-corruption applicable in each of Ocorian’s jurisdictions, Ocorian has in place an anti-bribery and anti-corruption policy (the Policy) supported, where relevant, by appropriate procedures.
+Ocorian has in place an anti-bribery and anti-corruption policy (the Policy) supported, where relevant, by appropriate procedures.
 The Policy prohibits (inter alia) the making, offering or promising to make, requesting, accepting or receiving a payment (including any service, gift or entertainment) for any improper purpose or business advantage.
-The Policy applies to all employees of Ocorian and its group companies and all business undertaken and structures administered by those entities.
+The Policy applies to all employees of Ocorian, and its group companies and all business undertaken and structures administered by those entities and is reviewed on a regular basis to ensure that it is up to date with the most recent regulatory requirements and best practice in all jurisdictions.

-Ocorian is committed to achieving the highest standards of ethical conduct and to ensuring that its employees and external parties who may provide services on its behalf, act in compliance with applicable legislation.
+Ocorian is committed to achieving the highest standards of ethical conduct and Ocorian ensures that employees, clients, business partners and third parties with whom Ocorian has a business relationship, understand the Group’s policies and procedures in relation to Anti Bribery and Corruption and are aware of their responsibilities to act in compliance with applicable legislation.
 This includes compliance with all laws, domestic and foreign, prohibiting improper payments or inducements to any person, including Public Officials (as defined under applicable law).

 Ocorian has procedures in place requiring the reporting of any knowledge or suspicion that any client, relevant third party or employee is involved in any way in bribery or corruption.